BBloggsbott/BillingSystem/README.md

 ![Interface](https://i.imgur.com/w2aHVqm.png)

 # About
 A Billing system that can be used in stores.
 Requires Java 8.
 Read the [instructions](https://github.com/BBloggsbott/BillingSystem/wiki/Instructions) before using the application.
+You can download the application from [here](https://github.com/BBloggsbott/BillingSystem/releases/tag/v1.0.0).

 # Features